-- Measurement and data planning - Data acquisition - Data check and data cleansing - Data evaluation and modeling - Project completion - Each chapter begins with a short introduction, followed by checkpoints that guide the user.
-Here, - two types of checkpoints exist, necessary and best-practice checkpoints.
-While the best-practice - checkpoints are optional but highly recommended, the necessary checkpoints must be executed. - 140 Furthermore, the checklists provide tips and notes, derived from high-quality lessons learned - 141 of previous ML projects, as well as further literature suggestions.
-The checklist is based on a - 142 revised version of the above-mentioned CRISP-DM, therefore some parts of the checklist are - 143 iterative. - 144 The checklist was initially published in German language on the file-sharing platform Zenodo - and has been translated for integration into PIA to English, which also increases the accessibility - and re-usability [4].
+- Preparation and project planning - Measurement and data planning - Data acquisition - Data check and data cleansing - Data evaluation and modeling - Project completion - Each chapter begins with a short introduction, followed by checkpoints that guide the user.
+Here, - two types of checkpoints exist: necessary and best-practice checkpoints.
+While the best-practice - 140 checkpoints are optional but highly recommended, the necessary checkpoints must be executed. - 141 Furthermore, the checklists provide tips and notes derived from high-quality lessons learned - 142 from previous ML projects and further literature suggestions.
+The checklist is based on a revised - 143 version of the CRISP-DM mentioned above.
+Therefore, some parts of the checklist are iterative. - 144 The checklist was initially published in German on the file-sharing platform Zenodo and has been - translated for integration into PIA to English, which also increases accessibility and re-usability - 146 [4].

-147 2.4 Module 3 - Data Analysis
+2.4 Module 3 - Data Analysis

 - 148 In nowadays industry, an extensive range of tools and software for data analysis exists.
-Some - well-known and established examples are the software library Pandas for Python [21], Power - BI [22], the Statistics and Machine Learning Toolbox of MATLAB [®] [23] or the open platform - 151 KNIME [24].
-All the mentioned solutions are powerful tools for data analysis and offer a broad - 152 spectrum of algorithms. - Within the concept of PIA, the focus lies on time-continuous data, but potential users can - implement every ML tool or algorithm that suits their use case and data into M3, starting from - traditional approaches like feature extraction, selection and classification/regression to modern approaches like deep learning with neural networks.
+Some - well-known and established examples are the software library Pandas for Python [21], Power - 150 BI [22], the Statistics and Machine Learning Toolbox of MATLAB ® [23] or the open platform - 151 KNIME [24].
+All the solutions mentioned are powerful data analysis tools and offer a broad - 152 spectrum of algorithms. - Within the concept of PIA, the focus lies on time-continuous data.
+However, potential users can - implement every ML tool or algorithm that suits their use case and data into M3, starting from - traditional approaches like feature extraction, selection, and classification/regression to modern approaches like deep learning with neural networks.
 However, it could be shown by Goodarzi 156 et al. [36] that traditional approaches could perform similar to modern approaches while being 157 less complex and have a higher interpretability.
-To cope with the heterogeneous data sources in 158 industrial application, especially as an inexperienced user, a set of different feature extraction and 159 selection methods can be beneficial [37].
-For the implementation of PIA within this study the 160 authors use the existing automated ML toolbox for time-continuous data of Dorst et al. [6]and 161 Schneider et al. [7].
+To cope with the heterogeneous data sources in 158 industrial applications, especially as an inexperienced user, a set of different feature extraction 159 and selection methods can be beneficial [37].
+For the implementation of PIA within this study, 160 the authors use the existing automated ML toolbox for time-continuous data of Dorst et al. [6]and 161 Schneider et al. [7].
 This toolbox automatically tests different combinations of feature extraction 162 and feature selection methods with linear discriminant analysis and Mahalanobis distance as the 163 classifier.
-In this automated ML toolbox, five complementary feature extraction methods are 164 combined with three feature selection methods, as shown with their corresponding literature 165 in Figure 3.
-A 10-fold cross-validation automatically determines the best of the resulting 15 166 combinations, by ranking the combinations according to their resulting cross-validation error on 167 the test data [38], [39].
-Due to the different focus of each algorithm (shown in Figure 3), the 168 toolbox could achieve good results in a broad application range ([37], [40]).
+This automated ML toolbox combines five complementary feature extraction methods 164 with three feature selection methods, as shown with their corresponding literature in Figure 3.
+165 A 10-fold cross-validation automatically determines the best of the resulting 15 combinations 166 by ranking the combinations according to their resulting cross-validation error on the test data 167 [38], [39].
+Due to the different focus of each algorithm (shown in Figure 3), the toolbox could 168 achieve good results in a broad application range ([37], [40]).
 169